followthemoney/north_sea/notebooks/infrastructure/README.md

 Make sure you have created a database in PostgreSQL and activated the PostGIS extension.

 All database execution is done with SQLAlchemy, so it should be easy to adapt the code to use another SQL dialect, but PostgreSQL/PostGIS is advised for its advanced spatial capabilities.

+The sources.json file contains information on data sources, with links to wfs, zipfiles and REST services with some metadata on the sources, like coordinate reference systems of spatial data.

+The ontology.yaml file contains all choices we made in normalising the data.
+This is always an imperfect excercise, with many trade-offs.
+So make sure you are familiar with this file.

 ## Steps

 1. Automate imports, store the raw data in an online PostgreSQL/PostGIS.
 The scripts can be found in [src](../../src/).
-TODO: finish database creation script.
 2. I have chosen to clean the data while importing it.
 There is some time loss, but the original records are always available.
 3. Check data quality with EDA process
 4. Create several analysis notebooks